AlexsLemonade/training-modules/virtual-setup/rstudio-login.md

 ![RStudio change password](screenshots/rstudio-password-change-1.png)

 ...and press `Enter`.
+Then type in the password you were given in Slack.

 ![RStudio change password](screenshots/rstudio-password-change-2.png)

-Type in your new password once, and press `Enter`, then it will ask you to confirm by typing it in again.
+Type in the new password you've chosen once, and press `Enter`, then it will ask you to confirm by typing it in again.
 Also press `Enter`.

+If you forget your password at anytime, Slack on of the CCDL team members to assist you.

 ## Navigating the RStudio Server